microsoft/elk-acs-kubernetes/README.md

 * Login to your [Azure portal](https://portal.azure.com).

 ## Instructions
+1. Follow [Create Azure Service Principal using Azure portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) to create an Azure Service Principal and add give access to your subscription.

+    Set the `Sign-on URL` to [http://\<dns-prefix>control.\<resource-location>.cloudapp.azure.com]().
+This URL will be used your Kubernetes dashboard host name, it should be global unqiue.
+The `<resource-location>` is the region where you will deploy your ELK.
+Also note the `dns-prefix` which will be used later.

+    > Note: not all **VM sizes** and **ACS** are supported across all regions.
+You can check it at [Azure products available by region](https://azure.microsoft.com/en-us/regions/services/)

+    After the successed creation, note the `Application ID`, `Password` and `Tenant ID`.

+1. Grand your Service Principal access: Go to your `Service princial`-> `Settings` ->  `Required permissions`, tick `Access the directory as the signed-in user`, `Read all users' basic profiles` and `Sign in and read user profile`, then save it, then click `Grant Permissions`.

 1. Go to Azure Marketplace and find `Elastic Stack on Kubernetes` solution template and click `Create`.

 1. In `Basics` panel, `Controller Username` and `Controller Password` need to be valid Ubuntu credential and will be used to access Kibana.
     > Password must be at least 12 characters long and contain at least one lower case, upper case, digit and special character.

     > `Resource Group` should be a new or an empty one to create your Kubernetes.

-   > Note: not all VM sizes are supported across all regions.
-You can check it at [Azure products available by region](https://azure.microsoft.com/en-us/regions/services/)

 1. In `Common Settings` panel, provide the following:
    * `Dns prefix` - The DNS name prefix of your Kubernetes controller.
-You can access the Kubernetes dashboard at [http://\<dns-prefix>control.\<resource-location>.cloudapp.azure.com](#)
-     > DNS prefix and resource location pair should be global unique.
+It should be the same as the `dns prefix` you specific in your Azure Service Principal.
    <!-- * `Dns prefix` - e.g. "contoso12345"
      * Create an app in Azure Active Directory.
 Go to `Azure Active Directory` -> `App registrations` -> `New application registration`.
 Provide the following:
        * `Name` - e.g. "contoso12345app"